The following is a letter from a person with CUD:

-I Am A Marijuana Addict.
+I Have A Marijuana Addiction.
 I Need Your Help.

 Don’t let me provoke your anger.
 If you attack me verbally or physically, you will only confirm my bad opinion about myself.